-Module code: POLS871 Dissertation NQF Level: 9

-Title: Dissertation (Political Studies)

-- independent, advanced and integrated knowledge and critical understanding with regard to Political Studies, to specifically enable engagement with and critique of current research and/or practices within the discipline; - under supervision, the ability to identify, conceptualise, design, implement and analyse methods of enquiry, qualitative and/or quantitative, to address complex and challenging problems within the discipline; and - an ability to make autonomous ethical decisions that affect knowledge production and research design within the discipline.

-Module code: PUMA871 Dissertation NQF Level: 9

-Title: Dissertation (Public Management and Governance)

-- advanced and integrated knowledge and critical understanding with regard to Public Administration, Management and/or Governance, to specifically enable engagement with and critique of current research and/or practices within the discipline; - under supervision, the ability to identify, conceptualise, design, implement and analyse methods of enquiry, qualitative and/or quantitative, to address complex and challenging problems within the discipline; and - an ability to make autonomous ethical decisions that affect knowledge production and research design within the discipline.
+Module code: POLS871 Dissertation NQF Level: 9 Title: Dissertation (Political Studies) Module outcomes: After completion of the module, the student should demonstrate: independent, advanced and integrated knowledge and critical understanding with regard to Political Studies, to specifically enable engagement with and critique of current research and/or practices within the discipline: under supervision, the ability to identify, conceptualise, design, implement and analyse methods of enquiry, qualitative and/or quantitative, to address complex and challenging problems within the discipline; and an ability to make autonomous ethical decisions that affect knowledge production and research design within the discipline.
+Method of delivery: Full-time and part-time Assessment methods: Dissertation - 100% Module code: PUMA871 Dissertation NQF Level: 9 Title: Dissertation (Public Management and Governance) Module outcomes: After completion of the module, the student should demonstrate: advanced and integrated knowledge and critical understanding with regard to Public Administration, Management and/or Governance, to specifically enable engagement with and critique of current research and/or practices within the discipline; under supervision, the ability to identify, conceptualise, design, implement and analyse methods of enquiry, qualitative and/or quantitative, to address complex and challenging problems within the discipline; and an ability to make autonomous ethical decisions that affect knowledge production and research design within the discipline.
+Method of delivery: Full-time and part-time Assessment methods: Dissertation - 100% Module code: SANL871 Dissertation NQF Level: 9 Title: Dissertation (Social Anthropology) Module outcomes: After completion of the module, the student should demonstrate: advanced and integrated knowledge and critical understanding with regard to Social Anthropology, to specifically enable engagement with and critique of current research and/or practice within the discipline; under supervision, the ability to identify, conceptualise, design, implement and analyse ethnographic methods of enquiry to address complex and challenging problems within the discipline; and an ability to make autonomous ethical decisions that affect knowledge production and research design within the discipline.

-Module code: SANL871 Dissertation NQF Level: 9
+Module code: SOCL871 Year course NQF Level: 9